aminondo/dengAI/README.md

 This model blends a tensorflow DNN and an xgboost tree.
 I also added lagged variables.
 This model has performed the best so far scoring me a 25.6 MAE.

+#### dengai-stacked-model2.ipynb

+This model adds rolling averages to previous stacked model.
+It improved my prediction to 24.7 MAE.
+Moved me into the top  17 percentile!